h3r2on/docker-php7-oci8-apache/README.md

 This image is built on the [official PHP docker image](https://hub.docker.com/_/php/)

-It contains PHP 7, Apache 2, Oracle's OCI8 extension.
+It contains PHP 7, Apache 2, Oracle's OCI8 extension, LDAP php extention.

 You can use it to connect your docker instance with Oracle DB.